lainets/gitmanager/doc/configuration_protocol.md

 # Protocol used to configure exercise graders

+The grader configuration happens in two stages: storing and publishing.
+In the storing stage, gitmanager sends all the relevant files and configs to the grader to be stored for later.
+Sometime after the storing, gitmanager will send another request telling the grader to publish the stored course.
+The rationale is that this way we can do all the heavy lifting before hand, and then publish the changes to the course at once everywhere.

+## Storing stage

 Gitmanager will send a POST request with the following POST fields:
 * `course_id`: the id of the course on A+
 * `course_key`: the course key on gitmanager